×

 3. Nutrition and Supplements

 A well-balanced diet, rich in whole grains, leafy vegetables, lean proteins, and healthy fats, can support both hormonal balance and overall health.
-Prenatal vitamins containing folic acid, iron, and vitamin D are essential, as they help prevent neural tube defects and support both mother and baby’s health.
+Prenatal vitamins containing folic acid, iron, and vitamin D are essential, as they help prevent neural tube defects and support both the mother’s and the baby’s health.

 4. Monitor and Manage Blood Sugar Levels

 Keeping blood glucose levels stable is crucial for lowering the risk of complications like gestational diabetes, which can raise the likelihood of miscarriage.
-Regular blood sugar monitoring and working with a healthcare provider to create a management plan, including diet, exercise, or insulin therapy if needed, is key.
+Regular blood sugar monitoring and working with a healthcare provider to create a personalized management plan, including adjustments to diet, exercise, or insulin therapy as needed, is crucial.

 5. Limit Stress

 While stress doesn’t directly cause miscarriage, it can negatively impact overall health and exacerbate PCOS symptoms.
-Practicing stress management methods like yoga, meditation, or deep breathing can enhance emotional health and alleviate physical tension during pregnancy.
+Practicing stress management methods, such as yoga, meditation, or deep breathing, can enhance emotional well-being and alleviate physical tension during pregnancy.

 6. Avoid Harmful Substances